 Edward lives just below Sutton Bank with his wife and young daughter.
 When not working or being the doting father, he is generally found outdoors with a rod or gun and his faithful hounds.

 Mark was brought up a few miles from our Yorkshire Office and, after a stint working for the then Game Conservancy Trust, settled back in North Yorkshire working for a small local firm in Boroughbridge and then a national firm before moving to Hewetson & Johnson in 2017.

 Mark has acted for a range of clients from landed estates to public bodies, including Network Rail and HS2.
 He specialises in all aspects of rural professional work and is well placed to service the requirements of the modern landowner, with extensive valuation, compulsory purchase and rural property experience.

 Ben was brought up in Rutland and schooled at Ampleforth College.
 After a period in the music industry he joined a firm of estate agents in Chelsea.
 With 10 years selling houses in Central London he moved to Yorkshire in 2004, and took on the role of head of the Residential Agency Department at Savills in York.
-In 2020 Ben accepted the opportunity to set up Hewetson & Johnson’s Residential and Farm Agency Department.
+In 2020 Ben accepted the opportunity to set up Hewetson and Johnson’s Estate Agency department.

 In his time in Yorkshire, Ben has built up an extensive knowledge of the property market, and has sold some of the finest houses in the region.
 His enthusiasm and pragmatic approach has earnt him a loyal following of clients, and a reputation as one of the region’s most respected agents.